Bsenzio/wamg/README.md

 - The CC65 toolchain (ca65/ld65)
 - Standard NES development tools

-The NESmaker `.mod` project file is included for completeness and transparency.
+The NESmaker `.mod` and `.mst` project files (and corresponding backup variants) are included for completeness and transparency.
 Opening or rebuilding the project requires a licensed copy of NESmaker, which is a proprietary development environment.